hftf/roirpt/README.md

 For paired punctuation, such as (opening and closing) brackets and quotation marks.

+I much prefer outlines based on iconic symbol shapes to outlines based on symbol names.
+Outlines for the opening/closing square brackets, curly braces, and angle brackets use exclusively the left/right key banks respectively.
+To avoid conflicts, the main outlines for opening/closing parentheses use both banks, with vowels <kbd>A</kbd> and <kbd>U</kbd> meaning opening/closing respectively.

 For aesthetic reasons, the vowel keys in the diagrams below are positioned to line up with the <kbd>WR</kbd> and <kbd>RG</kbd> keys, although by default the Uni lines them up with <kbd>R\*₂</kbd> and <kbd>\*₄R</kbd>.